DeFi Guide: The Financial System Without Banks

 Lido

 The largest platform for liquid staking.
-Here you can stake ETH and receive stETH in return, which you can continue to use in DeFi.
+Here you can stake ETH and receive stETH in return.

 Uniswap Logo